 - Lack of Intent: Occurs where a defendant thinks they have permission to use property by the rightful owner of the property, but the permission-giving individual does not actually own the property.
 This defense can also occur if the defendant believes the property to be their own, or if they had a good faith belief the property was abandoned.

 - Intoxication: Voluntary or involuntary intoxication can cause the defendant to be unable to form the required intent to steal.

 - Consent: Taking property without the consent of the owner forms one of the essential components of theft.
 If the owner consents to the taking, the taking of the property doesn’t amount to theft.

 If you have additional questions about theft charges and Arizona laws, review the following links:

 When you’re charged with a theft crime, the difference between freedom and prison can turn on a few facts.
-The state aggressively prosecutes these crimes and often seek the harshest possible penalties.
-An experienced criminal attorney can research the evidence, develop a case strategy and negotiate on your behalf.
-If you're dealing with a criminal matter, it's in your best interest to receive a free case review from a local attorney to learn more about how the law applies in your case.
+If you've been charged under Arizona theft laws, get in touch with a local criminal defense attorney who can research the evidence, develop a case strategy, and negotiate on your behalf.